COUNTIF Examples in Excel

 Now take a look at the simple example of counting numbers from the large list.
 Take an example of the below data.

 From the above list, I want to count how many times 15 number is there in the list.

 - Let’s open the COUNTIF function.

-- First criteria is a range.
+- The first criterion is the range.
 This is our list of numbers, so select the range as A2 to A10.

-- Next and final part is to tell the criteria.
+- The next and final part is to tell the criteria.
 Criteria are nothing but what we need to count.
 Mention 15 as the criteria.

-Note: if the criteria is text value then we need to mention in double quotes, if the criteria is numerical value then we need not mention in double quotes.
+Note: if the criteria are text value, then we need to mention in double-quotes; if the criteria are numerical value, then we need not mention in double-quotes.

 So the total count of the number 15 is 2.

 Now take a look at the example of counting text values.
 Consider the below data for the example.

 - From this list, we need to count the words Government.
 Let’s apply the COUNTIF function to get the total.